LYZhelloworld/ChatBot/README_en.md

       "model": "qwen2.5-7b",
       "baseURL": "http://localhost:11434/v1",
       "apiKey": "ollama",
-      "systemPrompt": {
+      "agentDescription": {
         "type": "file",
         "path": "system.md"
       },
       "temperature": 0.7
     }
     ```
-1. Create a file `system.md` in the directory with any system prompts.
+1. Create a file `system.md` in the directory with any agent prompts.

 ## How to Use
 Run with Python environment: